Arttuv/arttuv-website/src/content/writings/augment-complement-empower-yourself.md

 ## Complacency

 Complacency regarding automation and artificial intelligence usage (for example [Endsley 2023](https://doi-org.libproxy.tuni.fi/10.1080/00140139.2023.2243404)) means we may fail to maintain proper oversight, critical thinking and adaptation over using them.
 When the LLM seems to be performing well in the task you give it, it may be difficult to stay engaged and to critically evaluate what it has produced.
 We get overly reliant on LLM and fail to detect obvious issues in the work as we just assume it is OK and don't verify it properly.
-Maintaining a realistic understanding of the LLM's capabilities is important to not fall into the trap of complacency and thinking yout are performing better than you actually are.
+Maintaining a realistic understanding of the LLM's capabilities is important to not fall into the trap of complacency and thinking you are performing better than you actually are.

 ## Recent studies on the effects of LLM usage